celesteisyy/celesteisyy/README.md

 ## Hi there 👋 你好呀 👋

 My name is **Celeste Huang**. (or you can call me Yueying 玥莹）

-A Master's Degree holder in Business Analytics with a concentration in Financial Data Analysis, a Bachelor's degree in Finance, with a minior in Applied Statistics.
+A Master of Science Degree holder in Business Analytics with a concentration in `Data Analysis in Finance`; Bachelor of Economics in Finance, with a minior in Applied Statistics.

 Welcome to my GitHub page! ✨

-I’m interested in **Data Analytics & Science** / **Financial Risk Management** / **Marketing Analytics** 👩‍🔬
+My areas of interest include **Data Analytics & Science**, **Financial Risk Management**, and **Marketing Analytics & Modelling**. 👩‍🔬

+Currently, I'm working as a Data Analyst focusing on data and predictive modeling, generating insights and executable strategies.
 ---

 ### Skills